Conferences and events

 If you have questions about the forum, email firstname.lastname@example.org.

-MPI often sponsors conferences and events organised by other groups and agencies.
+MPI also often sponsors conferences and events organised by other groups and agencies.